Dr Nina Rolland

 - The Digital Humanities: I have used digital tools (such as Sonic Visualiser) to analyse song settings of poetry as part of my research on the ‘Baudelaire Song Project’.
 I also worked on the ‘SoundsFrench AI app’ project (OWRI-funded led by Prof. Helen Abbott) to help learners of French improve their pronunciation.
 My current project proposes a statistical analysis of the vocabulary used around music in 19th-century French literature using the R programming language.

-I convene and teach FR2HTF ‘How to Think in French’ and I co-teach on the following modules:
+Whilst teaching at Reading, I convened and taught FR2HTF ‘How to Think in French’ and I co-taught on the following modules:

 - FR1L3 Advanced French Languages I

 - ML3IC Identity and Conflict in Modern Europe

 BackgroundI have been a Lecturer in French at the University of Reading and at Queen Mary University of London.
 I previously held positions at the University of Birmingham, the Institut français of Düsseldorf (Germany), the University of St Andrews, the University of Kent, and Saint Bonaventure University (USA).

 - BA in Philosophy (Nanterre University)